Iranian Winters: Snow, Silence, and Unexpected Adventures

 Iranian Cuisine

-Persian cuisine has one of the complete ingredients.
-The traditional dishes consist of various types of meat like chicken, fish, lamb, turkey, and shrimp.
-Note that pork, and alcoholic drinks, are forbidden religiously in Iran.
-In this regard, all kinds of food in Iran should be halal (religiously approved).
-Moreover, you can find several good international restaurants which offer international foods and all kinds of fast food in this country.
+Persian cuisine is one of the most complete and diverse in the world.
+Traditional dishes include different kinds of meat such as chicken, fish, lamb, turkey, and shrimp.
+Note that pork and alcoholic drinks are religiously forbidden in Iran.
+Therefore, all food in Iran must be halal (religiously approved).

 Restaurants in Iran

-Breakfast time: around 7 am till 11 am
+• Breakfast time: around 7:00 am to 11:00 am

-Most of the hotels in Iran are B & B and include breakfast.
-You can also have your breakfast in a local café or restaurant.
-Halim, Ash, and Kall-e Pache (Sheep’s head) are a famous Iranian breakfast that usually is not served at hotels.
+Most hotels in Iran are B&B and include breakfast.
+You can also enjoy breakfast in local cafés or restaurants.
+Traditional Iranian breakfasts such as Halim, Ash, and Kaleh Pacheh (sheep’s head and trotters) are famous, though usually not served at hotels.

-Dinner time: around 7:30 pm till 10 pm
+• Dinner time: around 7:30 pm to 10:00 pm

 Most Famous Iranian Dishes

-4. Dizi and Abgoosht: A Persian stew includes meat and beans usually made in a stone pot
+4. Dizi / Abgoosht – A hearty Persian stew of meat and beans, traditionally made in stone pots.

 Iranian Traditional Sweets and Desserts